-Jaime also says the biggest thing she believes FHB struggle with, is understanding the actual process and what it entails.
+My broker contact also says the biggest thing they believe FHB struggle with, is understanding the actual process and what it entails.

 “FHB take up a lot of time in my day, they need constant contact with updates as to where things are at”.